spiral/docs/docs/en/framework/bootloaders.md

 # Framework — Bootloaders

-The Spiral Framework is a PHP application development framework that utilizes bootloader classes during the bootstrapping process to handle application configuration.
+Spiral utilizes bootloader classes during the bootstrapping process to handle application configuration.
 One key feature is that bootloaders are executed only once during the loading of the application, meaning that adding additional code to them will not negatively impact runtime performance.

 During the bootstrapping process, the bootloader classes can be used to configure various aspects of the application.